sureshvenkatesan1/usingJFrogCLI/Xray/reports/get_xray_report_spec.md

 - JFrog Xray must be accessible via the provided `ARTIFACTORY_BASE_URL`.
 - A valid JFrog API token (`MYTOKEN`).
 - `jq` installed on your system to parse JSON responses.
+- The internal `vulnerabilities/spec` JFrog API worked with this script from `"xray_version":"3.102.3"` . with `"xray_version":"3.101.5"` it fails with HTTP 401.

 ## Usage